Quantum entanglement driven by electron-vibrational mode coupling: Model

 \section{Model}

-Consider a multipartite system with two main parts: the electronic subspace $\mathcal{D}$, consisting on four quantum dots, and the bosonic subspace $\mathcal{V}$, with two devices containing vibrational modes.
-Vibrational mode $1$ couples with electronic levels of the dots $1$ and $3$, while vibrational mode $2$ couples with dots $2$ and $4$.
-Tunneling is allowed between dots $1$ ($3$) and $2$ ($4$) so the pair $1-2$ ($3-4$) can be described as a qubit.
-A possible experimental setup is illustrated in Fig.~\ref{fig:system}, where the bosonic devices are carbon nanotubes.
-Electronic levels on the quantum dots can be populated by using sources and drains, with additional gates to control the process of tunneling between the dots~\cite{Shinkai07}.
-The electron-vibrational interaction does not change the electronic population, although creates or destroys vibrational excitations in both devices.
-Although electrons in different qubits could interact, for instance, by Coulomb interaction~\cite{Hayashi03}, we assume this interaction is weak enough to be ignored.
+Our model consist of a multipartite system with two main parts, as illustrated in Fig.~\ref{fig:system}: the electronic subspace $\mathcal{D}$ with two pairs of quantum dots, each pair with potential to encode a qubit, and the subspace $\mathcal{V}$, with two devices containing vibrational modes.
+Here, the vibrational mode $1$ (VM1) couples to the electronic degrees of freedom of dots $1$ and $3$, while the vibrational mode $2$ (VM2) couples to dots $2$ and $4$.
+Tunnelling is allowed between dots $1$ ($3$) and $2$ ($4$), being responsible for flipping the electronic state, if a qubit is encoded on a pair of dots.
+That means that the electron-bosonic field interaction does not fulfill this role, in contrast to the Rabi model.